11 Double French Manicure Ideas That Are Cooler Than The Classic

 Pastel Pop

 Pastel minimalism is dominating in this spring’s biggest nail trends.
-These candy-coloured tips by Zara at The Nail Gal look so good paired with a more dialled-down nude base.
+These candy-colored tips by Zara at The Nail Gal look so good paired with a more dialed-down nude base.

 Neon Glow

 Proving that negative space manicures aren’t just for minimalists, this vibrant orange double French style by nail artist and content creator Sadie Jordan is so playful and perfect for sunshine season.
-London Grace Nail Polish in Laura, £12, will help you recreate the look at home.
+China Glaze Nail Lacquer in Orange Knockout, will help you recreate the look at home.
 If you prefer shorter nails, take inspiration from this neon orange and pastel blue combo by Lois Samantha.

 Electric Blue

 Floating French tips provide the perfect opportunity to experiment with nail polish shades that you might otherwise steer clear of.
 This ’80s-inspired cobalt blue nail art by Karma looks so crisp teamed with a simple nude base.
-Essie Nail Polish in Aruba Blua, £8.99, is a great option if you want to try a similar colour for yourself.
+Essie Butler Please, is a great option if you want to try a similar color for yourself.
 Not sold on cobalt?
 The trend is equally as cute with baby blue, like these right angle tips by nail artist and educator Bryony Howell.

 AdvertisementADVERTISEMENT